pkp/containers/README.md

 ### Single container by hand

 The applications can be run in Docker or Podman.
 We provide an Omnibus image including a web server, but without a database (See [known issues](#known-issues)).
-~~We also provide a PHP FPM image to be used in conjunction with FastCGI-capable web servers.~~

 #### Omnibus